-Members Competing in Dig Comp
+Members Competing in Dig Comp ×

-Connect Google Drive Disconnect Google Drive Google Drive Email message Not connect
+Connect Google Drive Disconnect Google Drive Google Drive Email message Not connect ed to Goog

 Google Drive Information

 Name Name Email Address Google Drive Class]

-Andr w andrew@rgmm.co.uk Exists ?
-Shared ?
+Andr andrew@ramm.co.uk Exists 2 Shared 2 •

 Sally undrewergnmeelak ? ? -

-Fred ? ? - -
+Fre ? ? -

 Penè ? ? -

--

 Help Add member information to this table.
 Right click an entry to delete the member.
-Note that Google Drive folders can only be created if the email address is a gmail account.
-Search for new Members Search Emails for Addresses OK Cancel
+Search for Search Emails OK Cancel Note that Google Drive folders can only be created if the email address is a gmail account.
+Search for Note that Google Drive folders can only be created if the email address is a gmail account.
+Search for Search Emails OK Cancel